openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Wizard layout** - Configured using the Wizard node in the Administration Console Collection Definition editor.
 See also Sidebar wizard navigation and Tabbed wizard navigation.

-**Workflow** - EQUELLA workflows are processes that automatically notify users when they must review or moderate a repository item.
+**Workflow** - openEQUELLA workflows are processes that automatically notify users when they must review or moderate a repository item.

 **Workflow node** - See Workflow task.